-On the other side of the street, an interesting building caught our attention, not only because of the design, but because of the flavours you can find inside.
+On the other side of the street, an interesting building caught our attention, not only because of the design, but because of the flavors you can find inside.
 Now we go to our 4th reason to visit Sofia: Eat!

-4 » Taste Local Food
+4 » Taste local Food

 Still talking about food, one of the top things to do in Sofia is to visit a traditional Bulgarian restaurant and try the “mezze”.
-We went to a place called Pectopaht, near to the Lions Bridge and tasted a bunch of dried meat delicacies that were followed by Bulgarian wine.
+We went to a place called Pectopaht, near the Lions Bridge and tasted a bunch of dried meat delicacies that were followed by Bulgarian wine.
 Cheers to great sausages, hams and salami!

 This time the local drink was Ayran, a beverage made of yogurt, water and salt, a weird mixture that turned out to be refreshingly good.
-So far, that was definitely my favourite meal in Sofia.
+So far, that was definitely my favorite meal in Sofia.

 5 » Sofia Nightlife

-I know, I know… You might not be a party people like us, but if travel to Sofia you must go out.
+I know, I know… You might not be a party person like us, but if travel to Sofia you must go out.
 The nightlife in Sofia is vibrant, you can find bars, pubs, restaurants and clubs for all tastes, playing all types of music, with a local or a foreign crowd.
 You can choose, and that’s the best part.

 When I talk about nightlife, I also want to highlight the cultural life in Sofia.
 Theatres, international concerts, museums… The city never stops, it´s always something going on.
 Walking around you will find many posters of things to do in Sofia, plays and movies.
 Choose one and experience something really local.